Your shopping cart is empty.

 Things to consider when purchasing fine art prints

 Presentation: how will your fine art print be presented, matte and frame, canvas wrap, metal print?
-I do my own printing on a 44" Epson 9900 Inkjet.
+I do my own printing on a 44" Canon Pro 4000 and a 44” Epson 9900 Inkjet.
 Prints over 44” least dimension are outsourced.
 The metal prints are a dye sublimation process requiring large expensive equipment - these prints are all outsourced.
 I do not matte and frame prints or stretch canvas - these are shipped rolled because large flats are expensive to ship.
 Metal prints are drop shipped as flats.
 Outsourced prints are drop shipped from California and subject to sales tax within CA. All sales within Nevada are subject to NV sales tax.

-Canvas can either be stretched on a frame or framed like any other print.
-It is best suited to medium to large prints.
-Museum wraps where the canvas is stretched over a wooden frame are a very economical way to present a print, whether large or smaller.
+Canvas can either be stretched on bars or framed like any other print.
+It is best suited to medium and large prints.
+Museum wraps where the canvas is stretched over a wooden frame are a very economical way to present a print, whether large or not.
 Museum wraps require a printed area over the nominal print size to wrap the frame.
 For example, a 30”x40” canvas print on 1.5” bars requires 1.5” for the bar, and 1” for the stretcher to staple.
 Thus a 30”x40” canvas print will be 35”x45”.
 If you short the person doing the stretching they will not thank you and likely cannot do it.
 This border can be either a mirrored edge of the image, or a solid color.
 Float frames are also an option.
 Consult a good framing shop.

 Many shops produce canvas prints that are not coated.
 ALL my Canvas prints are coated because it protects the print and inhibits canvas fading due to environmental factors – sunlight being the worst offender.
 Otherwise the canvas will yellow.
+Currently I am using the Breathing Color Satin Timeless coating.
+It is superb.

 Metal Prints are offered using a dye sublimation process on aluminum sheets with a high gloss finish.
 It is a dye transfer process similar to a contact print.
 Many hangers and mounting devices are available from vendors.
 This medium is an excellent way to obtain a print that does not require an expensive frame.
 Shipping cost does become an issue on larger print sizes.
 Call for more information.

 Congratulations!
 You made it through my windy explanation of prints.
-You may me wondering why I don’t have flash names like Dragon Heart or some such nonsense, but prosaic ones like Antelope Canyon Q1234.
+You may be wondering why I don’t have flash names like Dragon Heart or some such nonsense, but prosaic ones like Antelope Canyon Q1234.
 I am out of genius artsy names – the well is dry.
-Think of it like a star catalogue astronomers use.
+Think of it like the star catalogue astronomers use.
 The naming I use allows me to track and find the images presented here among Terabytes of digital images.
 It is that simple.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.